Outputs of Generative Diffusion Models are Often Unattributable

 Computing Counterfactual Samples Efficiently via Ablation

 Instead of training a single model on the entire training dataset, we train sets of model parameters independently on different subsets of the training dataset.
 These independently trained parameters are then combined into a single model.
-If we then use the overall model to generate a sample, we can remove the causal influence of any given piece of training data by removing all parameters of the model that were trained on it.
+If we then use the overall model to generate a sample, we can remove the causal influence of any given unit of training data by removing all parameters of the model that were trained on it.
 Since this ablated model has effectively never seen the training data that we removed, we can use it to generate counterfactual samples for counterfactual analysis.

 Figure 2.
 Using ablation to compute counterfactuals with a digit generator trained on 384 digits (only 10 training digits are shown on the left, click here to show all 384).
 Hover over the training set on the left to highlight in red the flow of the causal influence from the training data (left) to the independently trained model parameters (small circles) to the combined model (large circle) to the generated sample (right).
 Click a member of the training set on the left to remove it via albation, and click it again to unablate.
 Note how the flow of causal influence is broken, and how it is not broken for any other member of the training dataset.
-Click here to generate a different image.
+Click here to see another example.

 Results

-Attributability Diminishes with Training Dataset Size
+Attributability Decays with Training Dataset Size

 Samples can be Unattributable